-When it comes to occupational safety, there should be no compromises.
-Personal protective equipment (PPE) and personal protective equipment against falls from a height (PPEgA) are not just accessories, but a vital component for everyone who works in demanding work environments.
+When it comes to occupational safety, there are no compromises.
+Personal protective equipment (PPE) and personal protective equipment against falls from a height (PPEgA) are required by law – and are often vital in everyday workplace life.
+They reliably protect employees from accidents, minimize risks, and are indispensable in many industries.

 PPE (Personal Protective Equipment)